-Korede is also a recipient of many notable awards among which are Best Mortgage Bank CEO of the Year, Nigeria, 2021, by International Business Magazine; Best Mortgage Bank CEO of the Year, Nigeria, 2021 by Africa Housing Awards; the Asset Management Director of the Year 2021 by the Institute of Credit Administration (ICA); the House of Representative Committee on Police Affairs "Ambassador for Peace and Unity Award"; Merit Award for notable contribution to his community development; Meritorious Service Award by Confluence News Watch, Kogi State; Okun Youth Ambassador of the Year by Okun Youth Association.
+Korede is also a recipient of many notable awards among which are Best Mortgage Bank CEO of the Year, Nigeria, 2021, by International Business Magazine; Best Mortgage Bank CEO of the Year, Nigeria, 2021 by Africa Housing Awards; the Asset Management Director of the Year 2021 by the Institute of Credit Administration (ICA); the House of Representative Committee on Police Affairs "Ambassador for Peace and Unity Award"; Merit Award for notable contribution to his community development; Meritorious Service Award by Confluence News Watch, Kogi

+State; Okun Youth Ambassador of the Year by Okun Youth Association.

-Under his leadership, FirstTrust Mortgage Bank has also won the award of Best Mortgage Bank, Nigeria, 2021 by the Africa Housing Awards as well as the award for Best Mortgage Bank in Nigeria, 2021 by the International Financial Magazine.
+Under his leadership, FirstTrust Mortgage Bank has also won the award of Best Mortgage Bank, Nigeria, 2021 by the Africa Housing Awards, Leading Mortgage Bank MD 2022, by Africa International Housing Awards as well as the award for Best Mortgage Bank in Nigeria, 2021 by the International Financial Magazine.